rrutt/AstroSim/README.md

 Then click the **Randomize** button to enlarge the graphic simulation area to match the enlarged form.

+### Re-centering the Visible Area of the Simulation Space

+Click on any point within the simulation area to cause the visible window into the simulation space to be centered on that point.

 ### Simulation Notes

-Initial experimentation with the **AstroSim** program seems to indicate that _smaller_ numbers of asteroids produced more interesting results than larger number.
+Initial experimentation with the **AstroSim** program seems to indicate that _smaller_ numbers of asteroids produced more interesting results than larger numbers.

 The maximum number of asteroids currently allowed is **10,000**.